Mentoring for Women Producers

 • Proof of your experience as a producer.
 Provide evidence of the production of at least one feature film (fiction or documentary) already distributed (theatrically, TV, or wide festival trajectory) with links to films or shows.

-• Motivation letter of maximum 500 words explaining why you wish to take part of a mentoring programme and which skills and competences you wish to develop/improve;
+• Motivation videopitch of maximum 3 minutes explaining why you wish to take part of a mentoring programme and which skills and competences you wish to develop/improve;

 SELECTION CRITERIA